 Granny Smith Apple

 Wash and dry all produce.
 Preheat oven to 400 degrees.
-Strip rosemary from stems; discard stems.
-Finely chop leaves.
-Cut potatoes into ½-inch wedges.
-Toss on a baking sheet with half the rosemary, a drizzle of olive oil, and a pinch of salt and pepper.
-Roast in oven until lightly browned, 25-30 minutes, tossing halfway through.
+Strip rosemary leaves from stems and finely chop until you have 2 tsp; discard stems.
+Cut sweet potatoes into ½-inch wedges.
+Toss with 1 tsp rosemary, a drizzle of olive oil, and a pinch of salt and pepper on a baking sheet.
+Roast in oven until browned, 25-30 minutes, tossing halfway through.

-Meanwhile, halve and core 1 apple.
-Grate onto a paper towel, then squeeze out any excess moisture (do this over the sink).
-Put apple, pork, and 2 tsp rosemary in a large bowl.
-Season with salt and pepper (we used 1 tsp kosher salt).
-Combine mixture with your hands, then shape into four patties (make them slightly wider than the buns).
+Meanwhile, halve and core apple.
+Grate one half onto a paper towel, then squeeze out any excess moisture (do this over the sink).
+Put grated apple, pork, and remaining 1 tsp rosemary in a large bowl.
+Season with salt and pepper (we used ½ tsp kosher salt).
+Combine mixture with your hands, then shape into two patties slightly wider than the buns.

 Meanwhile, split buns in half and place on another baking sheet.
 Toast in oven until golden brown, 3-5 minutes.

-Halve, core, and thinly slice remaining apple.
-In another large bowl, toss mixed greens and apple slices with a drizzle of olive oil and 4 tsp balsamic vinegar (we sent more).
+Halve, core, and thinly slice remaining apple half.
+In another large bowl, toss lettuce, apple slices, a drizzle of olive oil, and 2 tsp balsamic vinegar (we sent more).
 Season with salt and pepper.

-Spread buns with mayonnaise, then fill each with a burger and a little bit of the dressed mixed greens on top.
-Serve with potatoes and remaining salad on the side.
+Spread buns with mayonnaise, then fill each with a burger and a little bit of the salad.
+Serve with sweet potatoes and remaining salad on the side.